Initial data rigidity via Dirac-Witten operators: The kernel of Dirac-Witten operators

 \section{The kernel of Dirac-Witten operators}

 In this section, we investigate some consequences of non-zero kernel of the Dirac-Witten operator on a compact spin manifold with boundary.
 To a large extent this discussion is similar to the closed case that was treated in \cite{Ammann.Gloeckle:2023}.
-We therefore keep the arguments rather short and refer to that paper for more details.

 The general setup for this section is the following.
 We consider an initial data set $(g,k)$ on a compact spin manifold $M$ with boundary $\del M = \del_+ M \dotcup \del_- M$.
 We denote by $\tilde{\nu}$ the unit normal on $\del M$ that is inward-pointing along $\del_+ M$ and outward-pointing along $\del_- M$.
 The function $s$ will be defined to be $+1$ on $\del_+ M$ and $-1$ on $\del_- M$.
 Furthermore, we consider a hypersurface spinor bundle $\Hyp M$ on $M$ with its connection $\overline{\nabla}_X \phi = \nabla_X \phi - \frac{1}{2} e_0 \cdot k(X,\blank)^\sharp \cdot \phi$ associated to $(g,k)$ (cf.~\cref{Set:HypSpin}).
 Its Dirac-Witten operator with respect to chirality boundary conditions $\tilde{\nu} \cdot e_0 \cdot \phi_{|\del M} = \phi_{|\del M}$ will be denoted by $\DW_\bch$.